 Continuous learning and certifications

 Certifications demonstrate commitment to the craft.
 Credentials like PMP (Project Management Professional) or Agile certifications (CSM, PMI-ACP) are widely recognized.
-However, continuous professional development also involves staying current with AI capabilities, data analytics, and change management methodologies.
+However, continuous professional development also involves staying up to date with AI capabilities, data analytics, and change management methodologies.

 Advancing to executive roles

-Demand for skilled project leads continues growing as organizations navigate digital transformation and complex, hybrid work environments.
-Compensation reflects the high responsibility level and strategic nature of the role, with market forces driving competitive packages across industries.
+Demand for skilled project leads continues to rise as organizations manage digital transformation and more complex hybrid work models.
+The role carries real responsibility, and compensation reflects that, with competitive packages across industries.

 “monday.com has been a life-changer.
 It gives us transparency, accountability, and a centralized place to manage projects across the globe".